 Try to find a way for your employees to apply what they’ve learned as quickly as possible after they finish their training.
 The sooner they adopt their new techniques, the more likely they are to maintain them.

 Consider making digital learning a prerequisite for a team project dedicated to their training.
 It will give colleagues a chance to test theory in practice straight away.

 Virtual education tools for remote employee training

-Now let’s dive in to different tools you can use to implement remote employee training, from classroom to collaboration.
+Now, let’s dive into different tools you can use to implement remote employee training, from classroom to collaboration.

-1. Start with an excellent platform for top-notch live-training
+1. Start with a top-notch live-training platform

 What platform should you use to deliver live training?

 Webinars give you the ability to broadcast presentations and record programs for employees who can’t attend the live event.
 But each platform has unique features aimed at specific industries:

 - GoToWebinar: A robust webinar platform that is well-known for an effective HubSpot integration that allows you to track your leads through the funnel.

 - Demio*: Geared toward marketers with a focus on brand integration in the platform.
 Great if you work with remote sales or are ramping up for a product launch.